docker-mailserver/docker-mailserver/docs/content/config/advanced/optional-config.md

   - toc # Hide Table of Contents for this page
 ---

-This is a list of all configuration files and directories which are optional or automatically generated in your `config` directory.
+This is a list of all configuration files and directories which are optional or automatically generated in your `docker-data/dms/config/` directory.

 ## Directories